mockko/livereload/README.md

 3. Install [RubyCocoa](http://sourceforge.net/projects/rubycocoa/).
 If you are using [rvm](http://rvm.beginrescueend.com/), you can try [these instructions](https://gist.github.com/289868).

-4. `sudo gem install livereload`
+4. `gem install eventmachine livereload`

 #### Linux

-`sudo gem install rb-inotify livereload`
+`sudo gem install rb-inotify eventmachine livereload`

 Another option is to use [Guard](https://github.com/guard/guard) with [guard-livereload](https://github.com/guard/guard-livereload).
 It does not require RubyCocoa on Mac OS X.